- 2 years ago

 @endsection

-directive is used in the layout to indicate where these sections should be rendered.
+In this example, the welcome view extends the master layout.
+The @section directive is used to define the title and content sections.
+The @yield directive is used in the layout to indicate where these sections should be rendered.

 By utilizing Laravel views and the Blade templating engine, you can separate your application’s presentation logic from the underlying business logic, create reusable components, and structure your HTML templates in a clean and organized manner.
 Laravel’s view system provides powerful features for rendering dynamic content and simplifying the development of user interfaces.

-- 1 year ago
+- 2 years ago

 - Zaid Bin Khalid

-- 1,100 Views
+- 2,388 Views

 -